 - Furniture blankets

-Make a separate list of household items you can use as packing material, such as old bedsheets, quilts, newspapers, towels, etc. Check out your neighborhood and friends and get used boxes and packing materials to save some cash.
+Don’t forget to also make a separate list of household items you can use as packing material, such as old bedsheets, quilts, newspapers, towels, etc. Check out your neighborhood and friends and get used boxes and packing materials to save some cash, if you can.
 Additionally, moving your home means there will be loads of mess and garbage, so don’t skimp on large garbage bags.